 - Step 6: Form a plan for your children’s educational costs.
 That plan may or may not involve you helping out.
 If so, it should outline how much you plan to provide.
 Invest money in a separate 529 or ESA account only if you know for certain your child will use it as needed without incurring penalties.
 For example, some 529 plans require you to choose a state university system, but your child may decide to attend college in another state or not at all.
 When in doubt, invest the money in a brokerage account or Roth IRA, where you can withdraw contributions penalty-free.

-- Step 7: Build wealth and give to charity.
+- Step 7: Build wealth to reach financial freedom and give to charity.
 Start with passive index funds, both U.S. and international, that expose you to a wide range of small-cap, mid-cap, and large-cap stocks.
 Then diversify even further by investing indirectly in real estate or directly by buying investment properties.
 Just bear in mind that investment properties come with more hidden expenses and labor than most new investors realize.

 - Step 8: Pay off your auto loan as a defensive move if you don’t like the look of the markets.